DBoroujerdi/thezone/README.md

 # Stream Service

-A video streaming service that checks how many video streams a user is watching which also prevents a user from watching more than 3 streams at a time.
+A video streaming service that checks how many video streams a user is watching and prevents a user from watching more than 3 streams at a time.

 ### Prerequisites

 - [nodejs](https://nodejs.org/en/)
 - [yarn](https://yarnpkg.com/en/)
+- [pm2](http://pm2.keymetrics.io/) (only for my remote deployment, tho)

 ## Deployment